Lab Members

 Angelica Lorenzo

-Angelica will be helping to establish a biorepository for ILD patients.
+Angelica is a Clinical Study Coordinator supporting the biobanking of patient samples and data from individuals with interstitial lung disease (ILD).
 She is originally from Chicago and received her BS in Biomedical Engineering from Yale University.
-She plans to attend medical school in the future.
+She will attend medical school in the future.
 In her free time, Angelica enjoys playing music, traveling, and staying active.

 Former lab members can be found here.